alexeygrigorev/mlwiki.org/index.php/Multi-Criteria_Decision_Aid.md

 ---
-title: "Multi-Criteria Decision Aid"
 layout: default
 permalink: /index.php/Multi-Criteria_Decision_Aid
+tags:
+- multi-criteria-decision-aid
+title: Multi-Criteria Decision Aid
 ---

-# Multi-Criteria Decision Aid

 ## Multi-Criteria Decision Aid
 This is a tool that helps a decision maker to choose a solution when he is facing conflicting criteria and cannot decide.